This is an XML gauge for the default Lear Jet 45 - Flight Simulator 2004

 Question?

-How do I determine the precise Scale ratio?
 My source(s) of information concerning this gauge are from the most excellent tutorials at FS2x.com and particularly the PDF document found in the Tutorials.

 Chapter 1: Main Body Sections